KDAB/cxx-qt/book/src/concepts/bridge.md

 When Rust items are exposed to C++ we automatically perform a conversion between Snake case and Camel case.
 So that items (such as properties and invokables) appear as Camel case to C++ but Snake case to Rust.

 Note that the Rust [`QObject marked struct`](../qobject/qobject_struct.md) of a constructed Qt object is owned by the C++ side of the bridge representing it.
 So when the C++ object is destroyed the Rust object will be destroyed.
-In the future there will be [handlers](../qobject/handlers.md) for executing Rust code from the (de)constructor of the C++ object [https://github.com/KDAB/cxx-qt/issues/13](https://github.com/KDAB/cxx-qt/issues/13).
+In the future there maybe be handlers for executing Rust code from the (de)constructor of the C++ object [https://github.com/KDAB/cxx-qt/issues/13](https://github.com/KDAB/cxx-qt/issues/13).